5

 Denver, Colorado

-• Professional Email Address: Maintain professionalism with a straightforward email, such as first.last@email.com.
+• Professional Email Address: Choose a straightforward address based on your name, such as first.last@email.com.

 Takeaway